Digital libraries on Athos

 1. What “digital libraries on Athos” means

-• Repository platforms delivering images and metadata for manuscripts, documents, icons, artifacts, and photographs.
+• Repository platforms provide digital images and metadata for manuscripts, archival documents, icons, artifacts, and photographs.

-• Scholarly catalogs and authority systems (Pinakes, Biblissima, manuscript databases) that normalize shelfmarks,
+• Scholarly catalogs and authority systems, such as Pinakes and Biblissima, normalize shelfmarks, catalog references, and bibliographies.

-• National and academic aggregators that collect Athos-related material dispersed across museums and archives
+• National and academic aggregators gather Athos-related material dispersed across museums, libraries, archives, and research institutes.

 2. The Athonite core: Athos Digital Heritage (Αθωνική Ψηφιακή Κιβωτός)